 F2F travel normally consists of economy round-trip airfare, plus allowable travel-related expenses including accommodations, transportation, meals, required vaccinations, and previously approved materials and supplies.
 Some expenses, such as airfare, will be paid for in advance.
 For others, volunteers will receive an advance and/or pay for and be reimbursed for approved expenses.
 The program does not cover costs such as personal phone calls, sightseeing, alcoholic beverages and medical expenses not covered by the medical insurance plan.
 We do not pay flat per diem rates but we cover all actual costs during your trip.

 Is insurance provided?

-Partners offers Medical Insurance Coverage for people traveling on approved Partners-funded international travel at no cost to the traveler for the amount of time they are on their Farmer to Farmer assignment overseas.
+Partners offers Medical Insurance Coverage for people traveling on approved Partners-funded international travel at no cost to the traveler for the amount of time they are on their F2F assignment overseas.